esrainbowwolf/SoDCharacterRoller/README.md

 When initially running the code it will ask if there are any characters you want it to skip.
 Use this if there is a character you like already.

+KEEP IN MIND: This program moves your mouse and keyboard.
+While this is running you will basically not be able to use your PC while this runs.
+ALSO: This uses your systems Main Monitor and will not use your secondary monitor for this.
+There is a 10 second timer for if you want to continue watching something on your pc while your pc is rolling characters.
+I recommend having videos set in a playlist or a series while this is rolling because your videos can still play on your second monitor while this is rolling.